 Hold on!
 You told me mill rate doesn't matter!
 Why are we talking about this??

-LOL it doesn't matter!
+It doesn't matter!
 Except, well, in this unique situation it does.
 But, as you'll soon see, it probably won't any more (at least for Middletown).

 Did you go check out Greenwich's mill rate versus Bridgeport's?
 If you did, you learned that tawny Greenwich has a mill rate of 11.59 while Bridgeport's is 43.45.
 It's primarily because the Grand List of Greenwich (the value of all their taxable property) is larger than Bridgeport's, as expected.
 The larger that number, the lower the mill rate, given similar budgets.

-But you and I now know that number means nothing at all in terms of how much they'll pay in taxes; after all, 11.59 mills on a $2M home is a bigger tax bill than 43.45 mills on a $200,000 home.
+But you and I know that number means nothing at all in terms of how much they'll pay in taxes; after all, 11.59 mills on a $2M home is a bigger tax bill than 43.45 mills on a $200,000 home.

 What they did was place a statewide 32.46 maximum mill rate on all motor vehicles.
 The reason?
 That number means that Greenwich vehicle owners, with a 11.59 mill rate, will be below the 32.46 limit and will still be charged full-rate property taxes on their Mercedes-Benz.
 Bridgeport and Hartford (and other high-mills cities) motorists will only pay at most 32.46 mills (instead of, for example, Bridgeport's 43.45) on their Camrys and Accords.

 Of course, "there's no such thing as a free lunch" so unless the cities reduce their budget, that shortfall will be placed on real estate owners (and, vicariously, renters).
-(Thanks, Milton, for the quote.
-Well, actually Heinlein but now we're being picky.)
+(Thanks Milton for the quote.
+Well, actually Heinlein but now we're being picky).

 To their credit, the Legislature reimbursed the cities and districts for those revenue shortfalls with State grants, so in the end this rate cap was a State handout to voters that live in higher-mills (read: lots of voters) districts (or is that me just being cynical?)
 Where that State grant money came from is anyone's guess -- I'm not gonna spend time swimming (drowning?) through the State's budget docs -- but ultimately those grant reimbursements fall upon the shoulders of all State taxpayers.

-Anyway.
 Where this matters to Middletown is that our mill rate in '21/22 was 35.70.
 That meant property owners paid 35.7 mills on real estate but only 32.46 on motor vehicles.
 And because our three fire districts had nothing left after the City got its first 32.46 cut, residents did not pay any fire property taxes at all on motor vehicles.
 All four districts (City budget, City Fire, Westfield Fire, and South Fire) received that lost property tax revenue back from the State via grants (how long could/will the State keep that up before just saying, "sorry nope, no more grants"?)

 But budget year 2022/2023 is where it'll get interesting.
 Remember our the discussions about how we expect the Grand List to increase due to re-appraisals?
 From an extremely informal and very small sample of spot-checks of random properties, I see the city's appraisals went up around 40-45% on average (we'll know for sure when the dust settles and we see the new Grand List, due in February.)
 If that holds true - and please check my math - then, assuming the budget holds steady as before then the City's mill rate will decrease about 28.5% to around 25.5 mills (again, assuming a stable budget).
 If that happens then it means that even with the 32.46 mills limit in place, residents will again be paying full city and fire district taxes on their motor vehicles.

 Which will result in an overall out-of-pocket tax increase for Middletown motor vehicle owners.
-And a bit less for real estate owners (and vicariously, renters?)
+And a bit less for real estate owners (and vicariously, renters).

 Which will cause another mini-panic (especially for those who may rent their homes and didn't get a direct fire tax bill last year for their cars).